glebmachine/postcss-easysprites/README.md

 ## Relative/absolute paths

-The plugin supports both relative andabsolute paths on input file, but can currently only [generate relative paths on output file](https://github.com/glebmachine/postcss-easysprites/issues/4).
+The plugin supports both relative and absolute paths on input file, but can currently only [generate relative paths on output file](https://github.com/glebmachine/postcss-easysprites/issues/4).

 ## Plugin options